 University of Texas Health Science Center at San Antonio

 The DPT is the only doctoral program offered by the School of Health Professions at the University of Texas Health Science Center at San Antonio.
-Its Department of Physical Therapy offers a couple of program options to students with varying education and experience.

 Doctor of Physical Therapy